yjs/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment Information**
  - Browser / Node.js [e.g. Chrome, Firefox, Node.js]
- - Yjs version and the versions of the y-* modules you are using [Yjs v13.0.1, y-webrtc v1.0.0]
+ - Yjs version and the versions of the y-* modules you are using [e.g. Yjs v13.0.1, y-webrtc v1.0.0]

 **Additional context**
 Add any other context about the problem here.